mohsinalimat/DRDoubleTapButton/readme.md

 ## Screenshots

-When the action is success, the interaction ends after the confirm button is pushed
+When the action is success, the interaction ends after the confirm button is pushed <br />
 ![DoubleTapButton-1.gif](http://diegorueda.es/code/assets/images/iOSComponents/DoubleTapButton-1.gif)

-When the action is error, the button is reseted
+When the action is error, the button is reseted <br />
 ![DoubleTapButton-2.gif](http://diegorueda.es/code/assets/images/iOSComponents/DoubleTapButton-2.gif)

-Buttons can be tapped or swipped
+Buttons can be tapped or swipped <br />
 ![DoubleTapButton-3.gif](http://diegorueda.es/code/assets/images/iOSComponents/DoubleTapButton-3.gif)

 ## Author